derekisbusy/ApertureShell/README.md

 You can also choose whether to align the ascii art to the left or to the right, 0 is left and 1 is right.

 ![Screenshot](https://slimgur.com/images/2015/08/21/c922f76b3bc5237658f1cdfe605b858d.png)

+To do:

+Add auto-update via downloading the latest version from GitHub